 But what does fiber do in the body?
 It is important to know that there are two major types of fiber – insoluble and soluble.
 The insoluble fiber absorbs water, creates bulkier stools and helps to regulate the stool pattern.
 The bacteria in the lower bowel or colon do not break down this fiber.
 The increased bulk in stool is from the absorbed water.
 Examples of insoluble fiber are wheat, barley, rye, corn and rice.
 The second type of fiber is soluble.
 Soluble fiber, too, absorbs water and becomes gelatinous and sticky.
 Examples of soluble fiber are oats, oat bran, fruit pectins, gum and gum arabic.
 So is psyllium which is in the products Metamucil and Konsyl.
 Soluble fibers are metabolized and used as a food source by the beneficial and necessary colon bacteria.
 These bacteria, thereby, actually create the nutrition needed by the cells lining the colon.
 The stool bulk created by soluble fiber is mostly due to increased bacteria growth.
 Soluble fiber can lower the cholesterol 10-15%.
 The down side for soluble fiber is that harmless gas forming bacteria in the colon may cause bloating, discomfort and increased rectal gas or flatus.
 Methylcellulose is a synthetic fiber that is present in the product Citrucel.
 It is only slightly soluble in water and probably only partly digested by colon bacteria.

 The health benefits of fiber are now well proven.
 You need 20 -30 grams of fiber every day to gain those benefits.
 A high fiber diet is helpful in irritable bowel syndrome, diabetes, diverticulosis and perhaps hiatus hernia.
 Rural Africans who eat 50 grams a day of fiber from their unprocessed grains have few of these diseases.
 A Harvard University study on their graduates showed that men who ate more than 25 grams of fiber a day had more than 33% fewer heart attacks than those who ate below 15 grams a day.
 It was previously thought that fiber protected one from colon cancer and polyps.
 There is now mixed evidence for this benefit in the medical literature.
 A recent study suggests no benefit.
 Whenever we see negative and positive results such as this, it is likely that the benefit is minimal or weak.
-For detailed information on prevention of this disease, go to Colon Cancer Prevention.

 Frank W. Jackson MD